There is a lot of hype and mythology out there about SEO, but what does it all mean?

-Gray hat SEO is a term that’s been doing the rounds in the SEO community more recently.
+Gray Hat SEO is a term that’s been doing the rounds in the SEO community more recently.

 Being gray hat is often a reaction against ambivalent industry and search engine guidelines and it’s driven by a curiosity for more mass-scale SEO.

-In can be much harder to spot a gray hat SEO, but often it comes down to how they prefer to build links or market themselves.
+It can be much harder to spot a gray hat SEO, but often it comes down to how they prefer to build links or market themselves.

 It’s probably worthwhile thinking about whether you want to invest in SEO because you see SEO as a great way to grow your online brand, or whether it’s something you’re just testing the waters with?

 SEO ALWAYS works best when it has your full commitment and is a long-term investment.